 Size and Capacity

 The size of your deep fryer will determine how much food can be fried at once.
-If you're typically cooking for large gatherings (or maybe frying your turkey for Thanksgiving), look for a larger fryer with a roomy oil chamber.
+If you're typically cooking for large gatherings (or maybe frying your turkey for the holidays), look for a larger fryer with a roomy oil chamber.
 If you're cooking something on the smaller side, like fish or sides for yourself or a small family, you can sacrifice depth and go with a more compact fryer.
 Just make sure your kitchen can afford the counter space, even if you only have the device out when you’re using it.

 Another thing to consider is the size of the baskets.
 Smaller baskets can be nice if you’re frying different things at the same time; however, if you want to fry multiple foods at once in a large basket, you can simply remove something that’s done cooking by pulling it out with a pair of tongs.

 Ideally, deep fryers should be able to reach 375 degrees, but certain foods and preparation methods call for oil anywhere from 275 to 400 degrees, so you should be able to either manually adjust the temperature or use pre-programmed settings.
 It’s important to look at models that come with a built-in thermometer or consider buying a thermometer separately.

 Draining oil after the fryer cools down can be precarious.
 For this reason, some models offer safety features—a removable oil container, a scoop to remove food debris, or a pouring spout for dirty oil—that simplify the process.
 Many deep fryers also have a nonstick coating or the frying basket, lid, heating element, and other parts are removable.
 That way they can be hand-washed or placed in the dishwasher.
 If you are planning to re-use oil, find a model that includes a timely notification to tell you when to replace the oil.